 John Higginson has been working in the environmental movement for 15 years.
 In 2005 he founded Green Index, a rating system telling consumers how green products are.
 He is the managing director of environmental communications consultancy Higginson Strategy.

 “Nature 2030 will rise to the environmental challenges in the 2020s, creating a joined-up approach to tackling the most urgent and pressing issues facing our planet.
 Now more than ever we need to work together to end climate destruction before it is too late.

 We aim to work with activists, businesses and politicians to bridge the gap between the fields of commerce and campaigning to rise to the challenges in the make or break decade for global nature.”

-In 2019, Nature 2030 successfully campaigned for a new Clean Air Bill to be included in the Queen’s Speech.
+In its first year, Nature 2030 successfully campaigned for a new Clean Air Bill to be included in the Queen’s Speech.

-In 2020, Nature 2030 commissioned a poll on the British people revealing that Britons overwhelmingly support an ‘all-in’ deposit return scheme model with a variable deposit.
-Following the results, Nature 2030 argued that an ‘all-in’ scheme with a variable deposit is key to tackling Britain’s waste crisis, as a flat deposit could make it more economical for consumers to buy drinks in larger plastic bottles.
-This gained support in a Parliamentary debate, with Philip Hollobone MP using Nature 2030 research to support the argument in June 2022.
+In 2020, Nature 2030 polling revealed that Britons overwhelmingly support an ‘all-in’ deposit return scheme model with a variable deposit.
+Nature 2030 believe along with the public that an ‘all-in’ scheme with a variable deposit is key to tackling Britain’s waste crisis, the omission of any material alongside a flat deposit prolonging environmental degradation and creating perverse market distortions for business.
+Support has been from campaigners and Parliamentarians alike, with Philip Hollobone MP using Nature 2030 research to support the argument during a parliamentary debate in June 2022.